braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 :::info[**Requirement of Relational Difference for Information Generation**]

-Information, within a relational universe, measures the correlation between distinct partitions of the system.
-A link $u \to v$ generates information because it correlates the state of $u$ with the state of $v$, reducing the uncertainty of $v$ given $u$.
+Information (within a strictly relational universe) is defined by the correlation between distinct partitions of the system.
+A valid causal link $u \to v$ generates information precisely because it correlates the state of one entity ($u$) with the state of a different entity ($v$); thereby reducing the uncertainty of $v$ conditional on $u$.
+This reduction of uncertainty is the essence of physical structure.

-A self-loop $u \to u$ correlates an entity with itself.
-This constitutes a tautology.
-In information theory, the mutual information of a variable with itself equals its self-entropy, but the link adds no new constraints or relations to the remainder of the system.
-It functions solipsistically.
+In contrast, a self-loop $u \to u$ attempts to correlate an entity with itself.
+In the rigorous framework of information theory, this constitutes a tautology.
+The mutual information of a variable with itself is simply its self-entropy; it provides no new data about the relational structure of the universe.
+The link $u \to u$ adds no constraint to the rest of the system and establishes no relationship between the vertex $u$ and the broader graph topology.
+It functions solipsistically; consuming a logical index without participating in the web of cause and effect.

-The addition of arbitrary quantities of self-loops to a graph increases the edge count but leaves the complexity of the relational web unchanged.
-It contributes nothing to the emergent geometry because geometry studies the relations between distinct points.
+Consider the thermodynamic implications; the addition of arbitrary quantities of self-loops to a graph increases the raw edge count but leaves the complexity of the relational web strictly unchanged.
+It contributes nothing to the emergent geometry because geometry is the study of relations between *distinct* points.
 Therefore, self-loops qualify as thermodynamically null.
-They represent junk data in the causal substrate.
-By excluding them via the Irreflexivity axiom, the theory adheres to a principle of parsimony; the physical ontology admits no elements that remain invisible to the thermodynamic evolution of the system.
+They represent "junk data" in the causal substrate; mathematical artifacts that carry no physical weight.
+By excluding them via the **Irreflexivity** axiom, the theory adheres to a rigorous principle of parsimony; the physical ontology admits no elements that remain invisible to the thermodynamic evolution of the system.
 :::

 ### 2.2.4 Proof: Insufficiency of Antisymmetry {#2.2.4}